weilonge/fathom/README.md

 If you're in the midst of a tornado of rapid development and the fancy stuff is too slow, you can invoke `make test` to run "just the tests, ma'am".

+## Support

+Join us in IRC if you have questions: #fathom on irc.mozilla.org.
+Or open an issue on GitHub.

 ## Version History

 ### 2.0
-The focii for 2.0 are syntactic sugar and support for larger-scale, more powerful rulesets.
-Everything else falls out of those.
+The focii for 2.0 are syntactic sugar and support for larger, more powerful rulesets that can operate at higher levels of abstraction.
+From these priorities spring all of the following:

+* "Yankers" or aggregate functions are now part of the ruleset: `max` for now, more in a later release.
+This in-ruleset mapping from the fuzzy domain of scores back to the boolean domain of types lets ruleset authors choose between efficiency and completeness.
+It also opens the door to automatic optimization down the road.
-Fathom 2.0 pulls yankers (max(), for now) into the ruleset, opening the opportunity for automatic optimization.
-It's also computes answers lazily, running only the necessary rules each time you say `get()` (and caching intermediate results to save work on later calls).
-It's thus eschews 1.x's strategy of emitting the entire scored world for the surrounding imperative program to examine and instead exposes a fact base that just acts like a lazy hash of useful answers.
-This opens the door to large, sophisticated rulesets that are still fast and, someday, can have parts reused.

-Fathom 2.0 enables optimization within the rule executor to make short-circuiting sets of rules efficient.
-It also introduces new yankers like `max()`, which provide a way to map assertions about fuzzy scores down to the boolean statements of type: it's a "cut", and it helps with ruleset efficiency.
-Of course, if you still want to imbibe the entire scored corpus of nodes in your surrounding program, you can simply yank all nodes of a type the `type()` yanker: just point it to `out('someKey')`, and the results will appear in the yanked data under that key.
+* Answers are computed lazily, running only the necessary rules each time you say `get(...)` and caching intermediate results to save work on later calls.
+We thus eschew 1.x's strategy of emitting the entire scored world for the surrounding imperative program to examine and instead expose a factbase that acts like a lazy hash of answers.
+This allows for large, sophisticated rulesets that are nonetheless fast and can be combined to reuse parts (see `Ruleset.rules()`).
+Of course, if you still want to imbibe the entire scored corpus of nodes in your surrounding program, you can simply yank all nodes of a type using the `type` yanker: just point it to `out`, and the results will be available from the outside: `rule(type('foo'), out('someKey'))`.

-It's also lazy.

-It also expands the domain of concern of a ruleset from a single dimension ("Find just the ads!") to multiple ones ("Find the ads and the navigation and the products and the prices!"), if you like.
+* We expand the domain of concern of a ruleset from a single dimension ("Find just the ads!") to multiple ones ("Find the ads and the navigation and the products and the prices!").
+This is done by making scores and notes per-type.

-It sugars the RHS syntax to…
+* The rule syntax has been richly sugared to…
-* be both shorter and easier to read in a lot of cases and
+    * be both shorter and easier to read in most cases
-* perhaps more importantly, surface more info declaratively so the optimizer can take advantage of it
+    * surface more info declaratively so the query planner can take advantage of it
-* allow you to concisely factor up repeated parts of complex RHSs
+    * allow you to concisely factor up repeated parts of complex LHSs and RHSs
+* Test coverage is greatly improved, and eslint is keeping us from doing overtly stupid things.

 #### Backward-incompatible changes

-* Ranker functions can no longer return multiple facts, which simplifies both syntax and design.
+* RHSs (née ranker functions) can no longer return multiple facts, which simplifies both syntax and design.
 For now, use multiple rules, each emitting one fact, and share expensive intermediate computations in notes.
 If this proves a problem in practice, we'll switch back, but I never saw anyone return multiple facts in the wild.
 * Scores are now per-type.
 This lets you deliver multiple independent scores per ruleset.
 It also lets Fathom optimize out downstream rules in many cases, since downstream rules' scores no longer back-propagate to upstream types.
-In the future, per-type scores will enable complex computations with types as composable units of abstraction, open the possibility of over-such-and-such-a-score yankers, and make non-multiplication-based score factors a possibility.
-The old behavior remains largely available (TODO: cite the syntax), with a few corner-case exceptions (overlapping dom() selectors?).
+Per-type scores also enable complex computations with types as composable units of abstraction, open the possibility of over-such-and-such-a-score yankers, and make non-multiplication-based score components a possibility.
+However, the old behavior remains largely available via `conserveScore`.

+### 1.1.2
+* Stop assuming querySelectorAll() results conform to the iterator protocol.
+This fixes compatibility with Chrome.
+* Add test coverage reporting.

-### 1.0
+### 1.1.1
-* Initial release
+* No changes.
+Just bump the version in an attempt to get the npm index page to update.

 ### 1.1
 * Stop using `const` in `for...of` loops.
 This lets Fathom run within Firefox, which does not allow this due to a bug in its ES implementation.
 * Optimize DistanceMatrix.numClusters(), which should make clustering a bit faster.

-### 1.1.1
-* No changes.
-Just bump the version in an attempt to get the npm index page to update.

-### 1.1.2
+### 1.0
-* Stop assuming querySelectorAll() results conform to the iterator protocol.
-This fixes compatibility with Chrome.
-* Add test coverage reporting.
+* Initial release